 Despite that fact, according to FDA “there is no substantial evidence that it increases weight loss beyond that resulting from caloric restriction, that it causes a more attractive or ‘normal’ distribution of fat, or that it decreases the hunger and discomfort associated with calorie-restricted diets.”

-You should absolutely consult your physician to make sure that hCG and a very low-calorie diet combination is the safe way for you to lose weight.
+You should consult your physician to make sure that hCG and a very low-calorie diet combination are the safe way for you to lose weight.

 Side effects of hCG diet

 Just like all medications, hCG also has some side effects to be cautious about